lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 - This is especially important for meta-analyses done on the topic of your results.
 - STROBE: "Cohort study—Report numbers of outcome events or summary measures over time"

+Outline:
+- Why tables are effective forms of communicating results
+- When to use them
+    - Use as a means of giving raw values for results
+- What to include
+    - STROBE
+- How to create them
+    - Carpenter
+    - Wrangling and kable/knitr

 Notice how the p-value is not included here.
 When trying to communicate results that can have health impacts, its important to focus on the important parts ... the magnitude of association, not on some arbitrary p-value threshold.
 The